 Such innocent looking stories are deeper than amusement; as you leaf through this booklet, it assays you: you go on reading or you lose interest.
-If you choose to read the whole book, it reads you in its turn: What you understand depends on who you are but you absorb its metaphors and its turns of mind.
-In the end, once you know the stories you cannot unknow them any more.
+If you choose to read the whole book, it reads you in its turn: What you understand, depends on who you are but you absorb its metaphors and its turns of mind.
+In the end, once familiar with the stories, you cannot unknow them any more.
 You may even be somewhat changed.

 Ioan Tenner 2007 - 2017

-How noble! but giving away does not make you rich, only wiser; moreover, the common of folks even believe they do you a favour when they listen and deign to accept your advice (remember that such people value only what they pay for).
+How noble! but giving away does not make you rich, only wiser; moreover, the common of folks are vain enough to believe they do you a favour when they listen and deign to accept your advice (remember that such people value only what they pay for).